awslabs/amazon-sagemaker-workshop/modules/Video_Game_Sales.md

 7. Follow the directions in the notebook.
 When it is time to set up a training job, return from the notebook to these instructions.

 8. **Training Job**:  Now that we have our data in S3, we can begin training a model.
-We'll use SageMaker's built-in version of the XGBoost algorithm.
+We'll use SageMaker's built-in version of the XGBoost algorithm, and the AWS CLI to run the training job.
 XGBoost has many tunable hyperparameters.
 Some of these hyperparameters are listed below; initially we'll only use a few of them.
 Many of the hyperparameters are used to prevent overfitting, which prevents a model from generalizing to new observations.

 - `max_depth`: Maximum depth of a tree.
 As a cautionary note, a value too small could underfit the data, while increasing it will make the model more complex and thus more likely to overfit the data (in other words, the classic bias-variance tradeoff).
 - `eta`: Step size shrinkage used in updates to prevent overfitting.